nandak17/MoviesApp/README.md

 ## Architecture & Design

 - MVVM Architecture for clean separation
-- RxKotlin & Retrofit for effective networking
+- Retrofit for effective networking
 - Jetpack Compose for declarative UI
 - Room as local database cache
 - Hilt for dependency injection